 But there would be no art without artists.
 The Month of the Artist is one way the Government of Alberta is helping to raise awareness about Alberta’s artists, celebrate their accomplishments and contributions to the province, and say thank you for making Alberta a better place to live.

 Watch the video below of the announcement proclaiming January as the Month of the Artist in Alberta, featuring performances by some of Alberta’s local artists.

 - On November 15, 2018 the Government of Alberta proclaimed January as Alberta's Month of the Artist.

 - In 2016, 40,895 Albertans were employed in the arts, entertainment and recreation.
 (Source: Statistics Canada, National Household Survey, 2016).

 - In 2016, the visual and applied arts, and live performance industries in Alberta contributed approximately $1.3 billion in GDP.
 (Source: Statistics Canada, Provincial and Territorial Culture Indicators, 2010 to 2016).

 - According to Statistics Canada estimates, Alberta exported $777.5 million of culture products in 2016.

 - In 2016, there were 1.4 million domestic overnight visits to Alberta that included arts and culture activities.
 (Source: Statistics Canada: 2016 Travel Survey of Residents of Canada).

 - In 2016, Albertans spent $4,112 per household on recreation goods and services, which was 18.2% higher than the Canadian average.
 (Source: Statistics Canada, Survey of Household Spending, 2016).

-To connect with the Alberta Culture and Tourism, Arts Branch:
+To connect with the Alberta Culture, Multiculturalism and Status of Women, Arts Branch:

 10708 105 Avenue NW